lasrado-b/home-lab/configs/pfSense-firewall-rules.md

 ## Notes
 - Rule is placed **above the default allow LAN rule** to ensure it takes precedence.
-- Logging is currently disabled for this rule to save log space.
-Can be enabled if needed.
+- Logging is enabled for this rule to support auditing.
+Can be disabled to save log space if required.